 Ust also helped to reconnect USA Baseball with its former players and coaches, while building awareness for the organization's brand and future endeavors.

-What's more, Ust was integrally involved with organizing the USA Baseball-Irish Classic, which Notre Dame has hosted at the USA Baseball National Training Complex in 2013 and 2014.
+What's more, Ust was integrally involved with organizing the USA Baseball-Irish Classic, which Notre Dame hosted at the USA Baseball National Training Complex from 2013 to 2016.
+Ust is a voting member of the USA Baseball Golden Spikes Award which recognizes the top amateur baseball player in the country each year.

-Selected by the Detroit Tigers in the sixth round of the 1999 draft, Ust enjoyed a nine-year professional baseball career with the Tigers, Boston Red Sox, Pittsburgh Pirates and Seattle Mariners organizations.
-He was a member of USA Baseball's 1998 Collegiate National Team and 2005 World Cup Team.
+Selected by the Detroit Tigers in the sixth round of the 1999 MLB draft, Ust enjoyed a nine-year professional baseball career within the Tigers, Boston Red Sox, Pittsburgh Pirates and Seattle Mariners organizations.
+He was a member of USA Baseball's 1998 Collegiate National Team and 2005 IBAF World Cup Team while also donning the jersey for the Great Britain National Team in 2007 at the CEB European Championships and in 2009 at the IBAF World Cup.

-Before joining the USA Baseball staff, Ust served as an assistant coach at the University of Michigan.
+Before joining the USA Baseball staff, Ust was as an assistant coach on the University of Michigan baseball staff after having served as a coach within the strength and conditioning department.

 As an infielder at Notre Dame, Ust became one of the most decorated players in program history, earning BIG EAST Rookie of the Year honors in 1997, while taking home the conference's Player of the Year award in 1998.
 He also earned third-team All-America recognition from the ABCA, Baseball America and NCBWA.
 In 1999, he was named the team's Monogram Club MVP.

 A three-time BIG EAST first-team selection, Ust started 179 consecutive games, and finished his Irish career with a .368 batting average, 51 doubles, 46 home runs and 170 RBI.

 A native of Redmond, Wash., Ust resides in Granger with his wife, Jessica, and three children, Gavin, Sullivan and Kellen.